wandb/docs/docs/guides/hosting/iam/sso.md

 ## Set up SSO on the W&B Server

-To set up SSO, you need admin privileges and the following information:
+To set up SSO, you need administrator privileges and the following information:
 - OIDC Client ID
 - OIDC Auth method (implicit` or `pkce`)
 - OIDC Issuer URL
 - OIDC Client Secret (optional; depends on how you have setup your IdP)

 :::info
-Should your IdP require a OIDC Client Secret, you will need to specify this via the environment variable OIDC_SECRET.
+Should your IdP require a OIDC Client Secret, specify it with the environment variable OIDC_SECRET.
 :::

 You can configure SSO using either the W&B Server UI or by passing [environment variables](../env-vars.md) to the `wandb/local` pod.
-If both methods are used, the environment variables will take precedence.
+The environment variables take precedence over UI.

 :::info
 If you're unable to log in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
-This will output a temporary password to the containers logs and disable SSO.
+This outputs a temporary password to the containers logs and disables SSO.
 Once you've resolved any issues with SSO, you must remove that environment variable to enable SSO again.
 :::

 <Tabs